Speeding Offences And Defences

 It is up to the Prosecution to prove each of these elements beyond reasonable doubt; (Beyond reasonable doubt is normally assessed at 90-plus percent sure.)

-- That they were driving in a public place or on a public road
+- they were driving in a public place or on a public road

 - That they were at the time exceeding the speed limit

-In order for you be found not guilty of speeding, you need to cast doubt, on;
+In order for you be found not guilty of speeding, you need to cast doubt, on the suggestion that;

-- The suggestion that you were in a public place or on a public road
+- The offence occurred in a public place or on a public road

 - The suggestion that you were exceeding the speed limit